mehulagg/gitlab/doc/ci/yaml/README.md

   script: docker build -t my-image:$CI_COMMIT_REF_SLUG .
   rules:
     - if: '$VAR == "string value"'
-      changes:  # Will include the job and set to when:manual if any of the follow paths match a modified file.
+      changes:  # Include the job and set to when:manual if any of the follow paths match a modified file.
         - Dockerfile
         - docker/scripts/*
       when: manual